darrylsosborne/amazon-efs-workshop/workshop/4-accessible/README.md

 * An Amazon EFS file system
 * An Amazon EC2 key pair

+WARNING!!
+This workshop environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ### The Environment

-You will set VPC peering between two VPCs, mount a file system over a VPC peering connection, and run a few performance tests.
+You will set up VPC peering between two VPCs, mount a file system over a VPC peering connection, and run a few performance tests.

-NOTICE!!
-Amazon Web Services does NOT endorse specific 3rd party applications.
-These software packages are used for demonstration purposes only.
-Follow all expressed or implied license agreements associated with these 3rd party software products.

-WARNING!!
-This tutorial environment will exceed your free-usage tier.
-You will incur charges as a result of launching this CloudFormation stack and executing the scripts included in this tutorial.
-This tutorial will take approximately 1 hour to complete and at a cost of ~$0.83.
-Delete all files on the EFS file system that were created during this tutorial and delete the CloudFormation stack so you don’t continue to incur additional compute and storage charges.

 ---